- Home -

-Take some time to explore the three fascinating exhibitions at the Wookey Hole Museum dedicated to different phases of our history.
+Take some time to explore the three exhibitions at the Wookey Hole Museum dedicated to different phases of our history.

 DID YOU KNOW?

 The caves were used by the Romans, who used the River Axe to take lead from mines in the Mendip Hills to the sea.
-A horde of Roman coins has been found in the caves and we regularly unearth pieces of pottery from Roman and Saxon times.
+A horde of Roman coins has even been found in the caves and we regularly unearth pieces of pottery from Roman and Saxon times.

 The site has provided rich pickings for archaeologists and anthropologists over the years.